This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Vital signs are taken to monitor your condition.
 Vital signs include your blood pressure, heart rate, breathing rate, and temperature.

 - Telemetry is the use of EKG to monitor your heart.
 Sticky pads are placed on your skin and attached to a monitor.
-This allows caregivers to monitor your heart's electrical activity for fast or slow heartbeats.
+This allows healthcare providers to monitor your heart's electrical activity for fast or slow heartbeats.

 Blood tests are done to check your kidney function.
-Blood tests also help caregivers know if your blood is clotting as it should.
+Blood tests also help healthcare providers know if your blood is clotting as it should.

 - A ventilator is a machine that gives you oxygen and breathes for you when you cannot breathe well on your own.
 An endotracheal (ET) tube is put into your airway through your mouth or nose.
 You may need a trach if an ET tube cannot be placed.
 A trach is an airway tube put into an incision in the front of your neck.
 The ET tube or trach is attached to the ventilator.